-I had the ultimate privilege of speaking with Olivia Wells about her experience with Nadia’s Initiative.
 Nadia Murad is the co-recipient of the 2018 Nobel Peace Prize, and an ardent advocate for survivors of genocide and sexual violence.
 In line with this vision, Nadia’s Initiative is dedicated to rebuilding communities in crisis, and strives for a world free from genocide and sexual violence.
-Nadia Murad fervently asks world leaders to make “never again” a reality instead of an empty promise.
+Nadia Murad fervently asks world leaders to make “never again” a reality; not an empty promise.

 Beyond engagement, what we really need is financial support to help get these projects off the ground.
 If individuals are interested in supporting our vital work in Sinjar, they can donate here:

 What are your hopes and goals for the years to come, both personally, and for this world as a whole?

 My hope for Nadia’s Initiative is our development initiatives and advocacy work will enable the majority of the Yazidi community to return and flourish in their ancestral homeland.
 This is my personal goal, as well as the organization’s goal, for years to come.
 If we succeed in doing so, ISIS’s goal to eradicate the Yazidis will have failed.
 And we will hopefully have sent a message to the world that hate and violence will no longer be tolerated.
 We owe it to future generations to establish successful examples of reconstruction, unity, and justice.

 To learn more about Nadia’s Initiative, click here.